codacy-open-source-projects-scans/mongodb/src/mongo/db/catalog/README.md

 right-to-left over up to 4 bytes, using the lower 7 bits of a byte, the high bit serving as a continuation bit.

+## Legacy Catalog Formats That Still Require Support

+### Legacy Indexes

+We perform stricter checks in index key pattern validation to v:2 indexes, limiting indexes created in MongoDB 3.4+ to the following:

+- numbers > 0 (ascending)
+- numbers < 0 (descending)
+- strings (special index types)

+However, legacy indexes (indexes that were created pre-3.4) still need to be handled in the case where a customer with legacy indexes upgrades to MongoDB 3.4+.
+The server treats any non-negative numerical index key and non-numerical index key value as an ascending index, and treats negative numerical values as descending.
+The exception to this is any form of a negative 0 (-0, -0.0, etc);
+these are treated as ascending.
+Details on how these values are treated can be found in [ordering.h](https://github.com/10gen/mongo/blob/master/src/mongo/bson/ordering.h), and examples of legacy indexes can be found in [this test](https://github.com/10gen/mongo/blob/master/src/mongo/bson/ordering_test.cpp).

 # Glossary

 **DDL**: Acronym for Data Description Language or Data Definition Language used generally in the context of relational databases.
 DDL operations in the MongoDB context include index and collection creation or drop, as well as `collMod` operations.

-**ident**: An ident is a unique identifier given to a storage engine resource.
-Collections and indexes map application-layer names to storage engine idents.
-In WiredTiger, idents are implemented as tables.
-Idents map to files on disk, but with a `.wt` file extension.

-Examples:

-- collection idents: `collection-<counter>-<random number>`
-- index idents: `index-<counter>-<random number>`

-Server flags that alter the form of idents (this applies to indexes as well):

-- `--directoryperdb`: `<db name>/collection-<counter>-<random number>`
-- `--wiredTigerDirectoryForIndexes`: `collection/<counter>-<random number>`
-- (both of the above): `<db name>/collection/<counter-<random number>`

-**oplog hole**: An uncommitted oplog write that can exist with out-of-order writes when a later timestamped write happens to commit first.
-Oplog holes can exist in-memory and persisted on disk.

-**oplogReadTimestamp**: The timestamp used for WT forward cursor oplog reads in order to avoid advancing past oplog holes.
-Tracks in-memory oplog holes.

-**oplogTruncateAfterPoint**: The timestamp after which oplog entries will be truncated during startup recovery after an unclean shutdown.
-Tracks persisted oplog holes.

 **snapshot**: A snapshot consists of a consistent view of data in the database.
-In MongoDB, a snapshot consists of all data committed with a timestamp less than or equal to the snapshot's timestamp.
+When a snapshot is opened with a timestamp, snapshot only shows data committed with a timestamp less than or equal to the snapshot's timestamp.

-**snapshot isolation**: A guarantee that all reads in a transaction see the same consistent snapshot of the database, and that all writes in a transaction had no conflicts with other concurrent writes, if the transaction commits.

 **storage transaction**: A concept provided by a pluggable storage engine through which changes to data in the database can be performed.
 In order to satisfy the MongoDB pluggable storage engine